 The materials division invites abstracts and subsequent papers that address issues relevant to materials education including, but not limited to:

-• Innovations in materials education: active learning, project-based learning, problem-based learning, etc.
+• General innovations in materials education: active learning, project-based learning, problem-based learning, etc.

-• Student engagement and personalized learning: strategies to connect materials content to student interests and/or customize content to individual student needs
+• Personalized learning: strategies to connect materials content to student interests and/or customize content to individual student needs

 • Academia-industry interaction: collaborative efforts with industry partners, entrepreneurship, use of case studies in curriculum design, etc.

-• Incorporation of technology in the materials classroom
+• Incorporation of technology and computational tools in the materials classroom

 • Introducing topics of sustainability and life-cycle within materials curriculum